renan-souza/renan-souza.github.io/_includes/cv.md

 ## <i class="fa fa-chevron-right"></i> Bio

 <p style="text-align: justify;">
     Renan Francisco Santos Souza holds a Ph.D., M.Sc., and B.Sc (2009-2019) in Computer Science from the [Federal University of Rio de Janeiro (UFRJ)](https://www.cos.ufrj.br).
-Since 2022, he has been a staff research scientist at the [Oak Ridge National Laboratory](https://www.ornl.gov/) in the [Data Lifecycle and Scalable Workflows](https://www.ornl.gov/group/dlsw) group.
+Since 2022, he has been a staff research scientist at the [Oak Ridge National Laboratory](https://www.ornl.gov/) in the Workflow and Ecosystem Services group.
 Before that (2015-2022), he was a staff research scientist at [IBM Research](https://www.research.ibm.com/labs/brazil/) in the [Intelligent Cloud Technologies](https://researcher.watson.ibm.com/researcher/view_group_pubs.php?grp=5113) group.
-He has been working both as a software engineer and a researcher on several projects since 2010.
+He has been working as a software engineer, researcher, and tech lead on several projects since 2010.
 During his B.Sc., he spent a year at [Missouri State University](https://www.missouristate.edu/) and was an intern at [Stanford University](https://www.stanford.edu/) in the [SLAC](https://www6.slac.stanford.edu/) National Laboratory.
 During his Ph.D., he was a visiting researcher at [Inria](https://inria.fr/), France.
 He received the best M.Sc. thesis and an honored mention for the best Ph.D. thesis awards from SBBD, the main conference on data science in Latin America.
 He researches large-scale data management techniques to support the evolution of Artificial Intelligence systems in HPC and clouds.
 </p>